melisandres/tag-you-write/README-update-systems.md

 ### How It Works

 1. **Event Creation**: When data changes occur (game updates, new text nodes, notifications), events are recorded in the `event` table
-2. **Redis Publishing**: The `RedisService` publishes these events to specific Redis channels:
+2. **Redis Publishing**: The `RedisService` publishes these events to context-aware Redis channels:
-   - `games:updates` - For game state changes
+   - `games:updates` + `games:{rootTextId}` - Game updates (both general and story-specific channels)
-   - `texts:{rootStoryId}` - For text/node updates in a specific story
+   - `texts:{rootStoryId}` - Text/node updates for specific stories only
-   - `notifications:{writerId}` - For user-specific notifications
+   - `notifications:{writerId}` - User-specific notifications only

-3. **Channel Subscription**: The SSE handler subscribes to relevant channels based on user context
+3. **Channel Subscription**: The SSE handler subscribes to context-appropriate channels based on user's current viewing context

 ### Key Components